NSC-AD-BAS/DB-Team/README.md

-# How do I get the Database Up and Running?
+# Queston: How do I get the Database Up and Running?

-1) Download & Run "Database Creation - No Data.sql"

-2) Download & Run "Database.Creation.-.Data.Insertion.sql"
+Answer: Donwload and run "dbCreationScript.sql" in MySQL Workbench.
+If it runs without errors, your good.